pbinkley/microcopying_1940/index.markdown

 <p>In Italy the Vatican has a camera of mine which
-they operate and which is portable and this past summer an operator traveled over Italy collecting microfilms of <span style="page" id="page28">[p.28]</span> manuscript material for the Library of Congress and the Modern
+they operate and which is portable and this past summer an operator traveled over Italy collecting microfilms of <span class="page" id="page28">[p.28]</span> manuscript material for the Library of Congress and the Modern
 Language Association.</p>

 <p>In Germany the situation looked very promising in